-Finite life intangible assets are reviewed annually to determine if there are indicators of impairment and assess whether the amortization period and method are appropriate.
-If indicators of impairment have been identified, a test for impairment is performed and then the amortization of these assets are adjusted or impairment is recognized as necessary.
+Finite life intangible assets are reviewed annually to determine if there are indicators of impairment and assess whether the amortization periods and methods are appropriate.
+If indicators of impairment have been identified, a test for impairment is performed and then the amortization of these assets is adjusted or impairment is recognized as necessary.

-(n) Revenue Recognition
+(o) Revenue Recognition